 - swallowing a harmful substance that causes damage to the airway

-- bronchitis (inflammation of the airways leading to the lungs)
+- bronchitis, an inflammation of the airways leading to the lungs

-- tonsillitis (inflammation of the lymph nodes at the back of the mouth and top of the throat by viruses or bacteria)
+- tonsillitis, an inflammation of the lymph nodes at the back of the mouth and top of the throat by viruses or bacteria

-- epiglottitis (inflammation the tissue covering the windpipe caused by the H. influenza bacterium)
+- epiglottitis, an inflammation of the tissue covering the windpipe caused by the H. influenza bacterium

-- tumors (less common) or abscesses (a collection of pus or fluid)
+- abscesses, a collection of pus or fluid

 Other conditions that may cause stridor include:

-- Subglottic stenosis, in which the voice box is too narrow.
+- Subglottic stenosis is when the voice box is too narrow.
 Many children outgrow this condition, though surgery may be necessary in severe cases.

-- Subglottic hemangioma, in which a mass of blood vessels forms and obstructs the airway.
-This condition may require surgery and is very rare.
+- Subglottic hemangioma is when a mass of blood vessels forms and obstructs the airway.
+This condition is rare and may need surgery.

-- Vascular rings, in which the windpipe is compressed by an outer artery or vein.
-Surgery may be required to release the compression.
+- Vascular rings occur when an outer artery or vein compressed the windpipe.
+Surgery may release the compression.

 Your doctor may ask questions about:

 - the sound of the abnormal breathing

 - when you first noticed the condition

 - other symptoms, such as a blue color in your face or your child’s face or skin

 - if you or your child has been ill recently